 Plan your arrival at Meltdown!
 Gates open to all comers at 2pm on Thursday, and your camp site must be clean, and empty by 12 noon on Monday.

 If you’re the lucky holder of a Early Bird Holiday Pass, you can arrive as early as 10am on Thursday.
+Click here to see an example of an Early Bird Holiday Pass.
 The only other way to get early arrival on Thursday is by taking the early arrival shuttle from Seattle.

 - Thursday: 2pm-10pm